ga4gh/ga4gh-starter-kit-passport-ui/README.md

 ***
 ## Important Note Regarding Shutting Down the Docker Compose
 If you shut down the `passport-network`, or restart it for any reason.
-You should also run the command below to fully clear the docker images.
-Otherwise there might be issues upon restarting:
+You should also run the command below to fully clear the docker images, otherwise there might be issues upon restarting.
 ```
 make docker-down
 ```